 The guide Understanding Your Online Transfer Credit Evaluation Report explains how to interpret each part of the report.
 If you have questions about your report, you can review our FAQ.

-Transfer students who have confirmed their intent to enroll will receive BSO registration information in the mail in late February.
+You will learn how to take advantage of the resources and opportunities available to you as part of the OHIO community.
+Transfer students who have confirmed their intent to enroll will receive BSO registration information in the mail.